 Some young people and their family find it difficult to believe that something as frightening as a non-epileptic attack is not caused by a process that would show up on a brain scan.
 However, it is well known that emotions can produce physical reactions in the body.
 For example, everyone has blushed in embarrassment or felt their heart thump in their chest before an exam.
 Non-epileptic attack disorder may be a way of your body telling you that something is too stressful or difficult to manage.

 Some children have both epileptic and non-epileptic seizures.
 Your medical doctor will have told you which type you have.

 There is no single cause of NEAD.
 You may have read or been told that non-epileptic attacks are caused by an upsetting experience in the past.
 However, many young people with NEAD have not experienced any major trauma before developing the symptoms.
 Sometimes NEAD occurs when young people are struggling to cope with their own or other people’s expectations, or when they face difficult choices.

 Studies have shown school worry/stress to be the biggest cause for non-epileptic attack disorder in children.
 However there are other factors that can sometimes be related.
-These may include: bullying; rejection/need for attention; family disruptions; conflicts; loss of a family member or friend; significant injury/hospitalisation.
+These may include: bullying; rejection; family disruptions; conflicts; loss of a family member or friend; significant injury/hospitalisation.